BASEBALL “MINOR AA” DIVISION RULES

-If 24 hours before gametime, a manager learns that he/she will have 8 or fewer players available for a game, the manager should email the League Commissioner to request a call-up (if a manager learns that he/she has 7 or fewer players, he/she may request 2 call-ups).
+If 24 hours before gametime, a manager learns that he/she will have 8 or fewer players available for a game, the manager should email the Vice President of Baseball to request a call-up (if a manager learns that he/she has 7 or fewer players, he/she may request 2 call-ups).
+Call-ups will be taken from A or will be brought over from another AA team at the VP's discretion.
 In the email, the manager must specify the names of the players who they know will not be able to make the game.

 A call up cannot be used to start a game over a roster player in the event of 11 players.

-If a call-up is requested less than 24 hours before gametime, the League Commissioner will attempt to find a call-up based on the guidelines above.
+If a call-up is requested less than 24 hours before gametime, the Vice President of Baseball will attempt to find a call-up based on the guidelines above.
 However, if a suitable call-up cannot be found, the team will play with whatever number of players it has.
 Teams may play with 8 players in the field.
 If a team has 7 or fewer players 15 minutes after the scheduled start time of the game, the teams will still play the game, however for the purposes of the standings, the game will be deemed a forfeit.

-There are no call ups during playoffs without permission from the Commissioner.
+There are no call ups during playoffs without permission from the Vice President of Baseball.